 Comfort and Conclusion

 Fully equipped as described here weighs the complete backpack not even a kilo, slimmed down not 600 grams.
-With 12 kilograms he can be carried comfortably, nothing pushes, scrubs and cuts.
-I first tried the backpack in size L for 180 cm in height, which was then a bit too long and squeezed the lower back strong.
-Size M fits well but now.
+With 12 kilograms it is easy to carry when loaded, nothing presses, rubs and cuts.
+I first tried the backpack in size L for a height of 180 cm, it was a bit too long and pressed hard on the lower back.
+Size M now fits perfectly.
 If you fluctuate between two sizes, you should take the shorter back length.
 The hip belt in size S fits me wonderfully.

 Just a shortcoming has the construction: the EVA pad is soft on the back, but of course it is also a steam and sweat trap.
 You sweat much more and more extensive than under the usual mesh designs.
 Here, however, there is a recent remedy: the Air Flow SitLight, a well-ventilated pad, fits exactly in the recess on the back.
 A really useful addon for the otherwise mature backpack.
 It may well be that the new models are already supplied with the new pad.